Gareth Bale's Heroics Give Real Madrid Champions League Final Win vs. Liverpool

 This is hardly the first time Ramos has generated controversy.
 In December, he broke La Liga's record for red cards when he was dismissed against Athletic Bilbao.

 Aside from Ramos' intent, the bigger question may be what the injury means for Salah's hopes of playing at the 2018 FIFA World Cup in Russia next month.
+Klopp confirmed afterwards there is a chance Salah, who needs an X-ray could miss this summer's tournament, per BBC Sport: "Yes.
+It's unbelievable.
+It's something with the shoulder obviously."

 The injury was serious enough for him to leave the pitch in tears, likely a response to having to miss out on his chance to shine on such a big stage to cap a phenomenal first season at Liverpool.